Service accounts #

-The new password ID then appears in the Passwords list along with the Password description entered in the first dialog, the timestamp of password creation, and a Revoke password link to disable and remove the current password.
+The new password ID then appears in the Passwords list along with the Password description entered in the first dialog, the timestamp of password creation, the timestamp of the last login using the password, and a Revoke password link to disable and remove the current password.

 Multiple passwords #

 One service account can have more than one password.
 For example, the account can have a primary password for everyday use, and a one-time password that you give to an administrator for troubleshooting and testing without disclosing the primary password.
 You can revoke the one-time password after the administrator is done.

 In the Passwords list for a service account, click the Generate password link to create subsequent passwords.
 Keep careful records of the generated passwords.

 Use the Revoke password link to disable and remove temporary or obsolete passwords.

 Delete a service account #